Revolutionary Antifascist Patriotic Front: Armed phase and twilight of the movement

 At the beginning of 1975, Francoist Spain unleashed a thorough wave of repression.
 The result was that 11 members of FRAP were arrested by the Spanish police and brought to a military court.
 FRAP's reaction in March was to initiate its 'armed phase' (fase armada) with the establishment of a 'military branch' (rama militar), a proposal that had been put forward by Álvarez del Vayo months before he died in exile in Geneva.
 As a result, in July and in August, two policemen were killed by FRAP members in two separate incidents.
-On August 26, the Francoist State promulgated an "Antiterrorist Law" with a retrospective action.
+On 26 August, the Francoist State promulgated an "Antiterrorist Law" with a retrospective action.
 5 members of FRAP were brought to a military court and 3 of them, José Luis Sánchez-Bravo Sollas, José Humberto Baena Alonso and Ramón García Sanz were sentenced to death and were executed.
 International observers at the trial, such as Swiss lawyer Christian Grobet, contested the validity of the proceedings.
+They, along with two members of the ETA political-military, were executed on 27 September 1975 and were the last people to be executed in Spain.

 On the first October 1975 FRAP killed four more policemen.
 The group not only engaged in encouraging demonstrations and political assassinations, it also carried out a number of successful armed robberies.
 After caudillo Franco's death in November 1975, the FRAP movement continued its struggle against the newly instituted monarchy, perceiving it as a continuation of Francoism under a new guise.
 But FRAP and the Communist Party of Spain (Marxist–Leninist) connected with it had lost much of their initial steam and First of October Anti-Fascist Resistance Groups, another radical violent group, attached to the Communist Party of Spain (Reconstituted), took over.
 The last FRAP armed groups were arrested in 1978 and though not formally dissolved, the organization's activity came to an end.
 In 1982 during the first Spanish Socialist Workers' Party government under Felipe González an amnesty was granted to FRAP militants by Royal Order.

 There was an attempt to revive the FRAP in the 2000s.